Yushu-An/YushuAn-academic/content/home/skills.md

     icon:
     icon_pack:
     name: Programming Language
+  - description: Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
+    icon:
+    icon_pack:
+    name: CAD&CAM
   - description: Ability to use Unity3D to develop scripts for robot kinetic simulation and develop digital twin system
     icon:
     icon_pack:
     name: Digital Twin
+  - description:
+    icon:
+    icon_pack:
+    name:
+  - description:
-  - description: Ability to use ROS under Linux to complete visual mapping and navigation of mobile robots
+     *Ability to use ROS under Linux to complete visual mapping and navigation of mobile robots Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
     icon:
     icon_pack:
     name: SLAM

   - description: Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
     icon:
     icon_pack: